-Ukraine’s Zelensky meets the moment as he prepares to speak to Congress
+Analysis | Ukraine’s Zelensky meets the moment as he prepares to speak to Congress

 Though Zelensky has become a figure of worldwide admiration, he stands largely alone in the face of the deadly Russian onslaught — frustrated for his country as he struggles to persuade the West to do more than it has done to come to Ukraine’s defense.
-He has repeatedly challenged President Biden and other leaders — unsuccessfully so far — to approve a no-fly zone over Ukraine or send his military fighter jets and other assets he considers essential to defeating the Russians.
+He has repeatedly challenged President Biden and other leaders — unsuccessfully so far — to approve a no-fly zone over Ukraine or send fighter jets and other assets he considers essential to defeating the Russians.

 On Wednesday morning, Zelensky will carry his appeals directly to Washington when he speaks by video link to a joint session of Congress.
 He is hardly the first foreign leader to do so, as the list of presidents, prime ministers, a pope and other notables is lengthy and star-studded.
 He is not even the first Ukrainian president to be afforded that honor.
 In 2014, President Petro Poroshenko spoke to a joint session — and asked for more military aid from the United States, as Zelensky is likely to do.